-- Children age 6 to 18 who have anxiety disorders such as separation anxiety, selective mutism, social anxiety, school refusal, panic disorder and specific phobias are seen in our Mood and Anxiety Program.
-In addition we treat obsessive compulsive disorder and related conditions including trichotillomania, excoriation disorder and tic disorders including Tourette’s.
-We also treat children age 6 to 18 who have mood disorders including depression and bipolar disorder as well as eating disorders, gender concerns and psychotic disorders.
+- Children ages 5 to 17 who have anxiety disorders such as separation anxiety, selective mutism, social anxiety, school refusal, panic disorder and specific phobias are seen in our Mood and Anxiety Program.

-- Children age 4 or younger with possible ADHD or other problems with learning, attention and behavior are seen in our Early Childhood Clinic.
+- Children ages 4 or younger with possible ADHD or other problems with learning, attention and behavior are seen in our Early Childhood Clinic.

-- Those age 5 to 18 with possible ADHD or related conditions are seen in our Program to Enhance Attention, Regulation and Learning (PEARL).
-(PEARL is not for children who have learning disabilities without ADHD; instead, talk with your child’s school about services that might help.)
+- Those ages 5 to 15 with possible ADHD or related conditions are seen in our Program to Enhance Attention, Regulation and Learning (PEARL).
+PEARL is not for children who have learning disabilities without ADHD.
+Instead, talk with your child’s school about a special-education evaluation or services that might help.

 Seattle Children’s Autism Center provides comprehensive care, including psychiatry and behavioral medicine, for children with autism spectrum disorders and other neurodevelopmental disabilities.

 Our team works closely with other experts in the Eating Disorders Recovery Program to make sure your child receives complete care.

 Psychiatry and Behavioral Medicine experts are part of the team providing compassionate, gender-affirming care in our Gender Clinic for adolescents and young adults:

 - Whose gender identity is different from their sex at birth

 - Who do not identify with traditional definitions of male or female

 Mental health needs related to another health problem